openwebwork/wwassignment/README.md

 # wwassignment
 ## Moodle WeBWorK assignment activity module

+**wwassignment** and **wwlink** provide a reliable method of presenting introductory and advanced mathematics assignments through the Moodle LMS.

 This repository contains a branch that works with Moodle 1.9.8, the last of the Moodle 1.x versions, as well as a branch that works with  Moodle 2.8.x versions including at this writing version 2.8.5.

-The original version of this software "wwmoodle" was written by Peter Snoblin in 2005 to connect WeBWorK1 and Moodle 1.
+The original version of this software "wwmoodle" was written by Peter Snoblin at Truman State University in 2005 to connect WeBWorK1 and Moodle 1.
 Additional development during 2006 and 2007 by Michael Gage and then by Matt Leventi at the University of Rochester produced a robust connection between evolving versions of Moodle1 and WeBWorK2.